Zum Hauptinhalt springen Zum Menü springen Zur Suche

 Client

-The aim of the research project is to work out systematically from a communication science perspective how various contraceptive methods are presented and discussed on central social media platforms in German-speaking areas.
+The aim of this research project is to systematically analyse, from a communication science perspective, how various contraceptive methods are presented and discussed on central social media platforms in German-speaking areas.
 Moreover, the quality of information is to be evaluated.

 1. The contraceptive pill